pavinjosdev/lmde-system-recovery/README.md

 3. Run the installer in normal mode from the desktop icon or by running the command `/usr/bin/live-installer`

-4. In the disk partitioning page, choose automated install and check the options:
+4. In the "Installation type" window, choose "Automated installation" and check the options:

 - LVM
 - Encryption (LUKS)